-It’s interesting to see how the title of the original book that inspired this Stranger in the House has evolved throughout its adaptations.
+It’s interesting to see how the title of the original book that inspired this this film has evolved throughout its adaptations.
 The Strangers in the House (Les Inconnus dans la maison in French) is one of the most famous novels from Belgian writer George Simenon, the creator of Inspector Maigret.
-Although the first adaptation directed by Henri Decoin (Abused Confidence) and written by Henri-Georges Clouzot (Le Corbeau) in 1942, 2 years after the release of the novel and famously made under the French Occupation leading to interesting interpretations about the title, kept the original title of the book, the 3 later ones (1967, 1992 and 1997) decided to go for the thematically simplified Stranger in the House, unconsciously putting the emphasis on the murder mystery rather than the isolation of characters which can indeed be seen as strangers for each other.
+Although the first adaptation directed by Henri Decoin (Abused Confidence) and written by Henri-Georges Clouzot (Le Corbeau) in 1942, two years after the release of the novel and famously made under the French Occupation leading to interesting interpretations about the title, kept the original title of the book, the three later ones (1967, 1992 and 1997) decided to go for the thematically simplified Stranger in the House, unconsciously putting the emphasis on the murder mystery rather than the isolation of characters which can indeed be seen as strangers for each other.

 Once an eminent barrister, John Sawyer (James Mason, Lolita) has become a cynical, reclusive drunk, long deserted by his wife, baffled by the burgeoning youth culture and held in contempt by his daughter, Angela (Geraldine Chaplin, Doctor Zhivago).
 But when her boyfriend is wrongfully accused of murder, Sawyer must confront his demons and a changing world in order to defend him.